adrienball/2048-rs/README.md

 > cargo run --release
 ```

-Some parameters, like the probability of drawing a 4 tile, can be changed by passing additional parameters to the `cargo run` command:
+Some parameters, like the probability of drawing a 4 tile, can be changed by passing additional
+parameters to the `cargo run` (or alternatively `play-2048`) command:

 ```bash
 > cargo run --release -- --proba-4 0.5